 However, monarch numbers have fallen dramatically in recent years.
 One threat is the loss of the butterflies' primary food source during the larval stage, milkweed.
 Monarchs exclusively lay their eggs on milkweed, and it is the only food source for monarch larvae.
 People commonly cut down or use pesticides on milkweed because they do not realize its value.
 It is crucial that people recognize the significant role milkweed plays in monarch’s survival.

 Climate change has also affected monarch butterflies in a negative way.
 Wetter and colder winters are predicted for the future.
 When a similarly wet and cold winter occurred in 2002, 70-80% of the monarchs in the two largest overwintering sites died.
 Monarchs can survive below freezing temperatures if dry, but when wet, the butterflies' body temperatures drop rapidly, causing them to freeze to death.
-A body temperature below 86 degrees Farenheit prohibits the butterflies from flying to warmer climes.
+A body temperature below 86 degrees Farenheit prohibits the butterflies from flying to warmer climates.

 Variations in climate patterns haved created additional obstacles for monarchs by altering when and where nectar-producing plants bloom.
 Monarchs rely on the availability of food sources during their long migration to Mexico as well as during their breeding season in the U.S. and Canada.
 Periods of drought, extremely cold winters, unusually cool springs/summers, etc., all contribute to bloom times that are out of sync with the butterflies' arrival.